itchio/itch.io/docs/creators/kickstarter.md

   amp: true
 }

-**itch.io**'s Kickstarter import tool makes it easy to distribute digital rewards by importing your backer list to grant each backer an itch.io download key with files or Steam keys based on their pledge amount.
+The Kickstarter import tool on **itch.io** simplifies the process of distributing digital rewards.
+By importing your backer list, each backer is granted an itch.io [Download Key]($url_for{"docs", splat = "creators/download-keys"}).
+These keys may contain files or Steam keys, depending on the amount pledged.

-Once you've imported your backers you can easily send them a customized email with their download URL using itch.io's contact tools.
+After importing your backers, you can utilize the email tool to send them a customized email featuring their download URL.
+Alternatively, you can share the public claim URL, which grants keys to those who have an account with an email that matches one from your import.

 $index

 ## Importing by CSV

-To get started you'll need to export your backer list from your Kickstarter project's edit page.
+To get started you'll need to export your backer list from your Kickstarter project's edit page:

+1. Sign in to your Kickstarter account.
+2. Go to your project's page.
+3. Click on the "Backer Report" tab in your project dashboard.
+4. In the Backer Report, find and click on the "Download" button.
+5. Select the "Export to CSV" option.

+> Please note that Kickstarter's UI can change over time, so these steps might
+> not always be accurate.
+If you are having trouble, check with Kickstarter's
+> documentation or contact their support for assistance.

-Once you've exported the file, head to the *Distribute* tab on your project's dashboard page on itch.io.
+Once you've obtained a CSV file, navigate to the *Distribute* tab on your project's dashboard page on itch.io.
 From there you can find *Kickstarter import* on the sidebar.

 <div class="image_caption_wrapper">
 <img class="image_holder" src="/static/images/docs/kickstarter-import.png" alt="Kickstarter Import" />